 - Top Docker Monitoring Tools (Current article)

-Researchers have proven that Enterprises are packing in 50% more containers per host in 2018 as compared 2017, according to 2018 Docker Usage Report by container monitoring company Sysdig.
+Researchers have proven that Enterprises are packing in 50% more containers per host in 2018 as compared to 2017, according to the 2018 Docker Usage Report by container monitoring company Sysdig.

 In front of this high scale of containers, we can see an increased need to understand what is really happening inside the containerized application.

 Monitoring comes as a primordial step towards optimizing and boosting the performance of containers running in different environments.

 What is monitoring

 The essence of Monitoring philosophy is to ensure that a running program or process is performing to the expected level.